 - Sink Caddy: This ingenious contraption holds a sponge, dish brush, and dish cloth.
 I keep mine by my kitchen sink on the Classic Stoneware Tray.

-- Pomegranate Guest Bathroom Set: I paid full-price for this several months ago, and now it’s on sale!
+- Pomegranate Guest Bathroom Set: I paid full-price for this in December 2018, and even after it went on sale, I didn’t regret what I paid.
 The set comes with a decorative glass hand soap dispenser, a hand soap refill, a decorative stoneware tray, and a candle.
 I recently bought another candle and another hand soap refill in this limited edition scent!
 That’s how much I like it!
+UPDATE: This is no longer available.
+However, you can buy a glass hand soap dispenser and hand soap refill together.
+The Lavender and Thyme scent is what I have in my downstairs bathroom, in this exact glass hand soap dispenser.

 - Wool Dryer Balls: I use these instead of fabric softener or dryer sheets (which I never really liked anyway).
 They shorten my dryer cycles, plus I add a bit of lavender essential oil to them to give my laundry just the lightest of fragrance.